LordSmaul/Second-Semester-Projects/README.md

 # Second-Semester-Projects

 This folder contains all of the coding labs and assignments from my second semester in a second introductory Computer Science course at my college.
-I decided it would be a good idea to post all the files online to preserve them in case I get a new computer.
+I decided it would be a good idea to post all the files online to preserve them in case I get a new computer and to showcase my growing online portfolio.

 There are two types of assignments here: Labs and Projects.
 The labs were given weekly to help the students practice what they had learned in the lectures.
 The projects were assigned every couple of weeks; they were generally more comprehensive in their scope and supposed to be harder than the labs, and we were given more time to complete them.